fontsplugin/plugin/readme.txt

 ### Further Reading

-For more info on search engine optimization, check out the following:
+For more info on Google Fonts for Wordpress, check out the following:

 * [Documentation](https://fontsplugin.com/docs/)
 * [Font Combinations](https://fontsplugin.com/font-combinations/)